pds-data-dictionaries/ldd-mars2020/src/README.md

 # LDD Source Directory

-4/7/21 Mars 2020 Mission Dictionary revisions:
+4/27/21 Mars 2020 Mission Dictionary revisions:
-Added classes SuperCam_Generic_Packet_Header, SuperCam_Ancillary_Header, and their attributes.
+Added pixl_rtt to class PIXL_Parameters.
+Added enumerated value definitions for attribute SuperCam_Parameters/SuperCam_Ancillary_Header/scam_type.

 -----
 This directory should contain one IngestLDD for the LDD being built.
 The auto-generation script does not currently support multiple versions of an LDD being maintained.